leonhard-s/auraxium/docs/usage/basic/logging.rst

 Logging Configuration
 =====================

-Most components of Auraxium log their status via the :mod:`logging` Python module to help monitor their performance and troubleshoot potential issues.
+Most components of Auraxium log their status via the :mod:`logging` module to help monitor their performance and troubleshoot potential issues.

 The following snippet will, if placed before your application code, log all but the most spammy messages to your console: